 Our Year 7 PSHE curriculum has a strong anti-bullying focus with an explicit unit studied by all Year 7 which looks at bullying in its widest form including cyber-bullying.
 We also explore the characteristics of positive friendships so that students are able to identify issues if they are less than explicit.

 However, we know that issues can and do occur.
 We survey parents in Year 8 annually to find out how effective our anti-bullying interventions have been.
 Typically, the vast majority of parents have never contacted with an issue related to bullying.
 Of the small proportion who have, they describe themselves as totally or very satisfied with our response.
-We therefore ask you to contact us immediately if you have any concerns so that we can intervene to support your child.
+We therefore ask parents/carers to contact us immediately if you have any concerns so that we can intervene to support the members of our community.